Digital Metering and Exposure

 Exposing to the right

-“Expose to the right” (ETR) is popular digital exposure technique the attempts to push the histogram as far to the right as possible without clipping.
+“Expose to the right” (ETR) is popular digital exposure technique that attempts to increase the exposure until the histogram is as far to the right as possible without clipping.
 I’m going to go into great detail about ETR except to say that is a valid approach the does indeed ensure the cleanest image data.
 Without getting too deep into the technical weeds, it is true that on a digital sensor there is in fact more information captured on the right side of the histogram.

-I don’t usually teach ETR to beginners because the margin for error is much smaller on the right side of the histogram, failure will ruin an image, and I probably won’t be around long enough for them to master it.
-My advice to anyone trying to employ ETR in their photography is to be hyper-careful not to push the histogram too far to the right, and you must-must-must rely on the RGB histogram instead of the luminosity histogram.
+I don’t usually teach ETR to beginners because the margin for error is much smaller on the right side of the histogram, failure (blown highlights) will ruin an image, and I probably won’t be with them long enough for them to master the technique.
+My advice to anyone trying to employ ETR in their photography is to know your camera well enough to know how far to the right you can push its histogram before the highlights aren’t recoverable.
+And when exposing to the right, you must-must-must rely on the RGB histogram, regardless of what the luminosity histogram says, to ensure that you haven’t clipped one of the color channels.

-All that said, if you see your histogram bunched to the left with a large gap on the right, you should increase your exposure until the histogram looks more centered.
+All that said, even if you’re not employing the ETR technique, when you see your histogram bunched to the left with a large empty gap on the right, you should increase your exposure until the histogram looks more centered, or even a little skewed to the right.

 Trusting a histogram over a picture you can actually see requires a leap of faith.
 I can explain the concept until I’m blue in the face, but the point doesn’t usually hit home without a demonstration.
 For example, the two versions of Horseshoe Bend with a sunstar are from the same file—on the left is the way the picture looked when I captured it, along with its histogram; on the right is the same picture with just a few minutes of very basic processing in Lightroom (no plugins, blending, or any other elaborate processing).